 Tissue preparation and fixation are important for the success of immunohistochemical experiments.
-First it is important, that the animal is perfused with saline or phosphate-buffered saline (PBS) to remove residual IgG containing blood from blood vessels.
+First, it is crucial, that the animal is perfused with saline or phosphate buffered saline (PBS) to remove residual IgG containing blood from blood vessels.
 Otherwise, IgGs may be bound by cross-reactive secondary reagents and cause undesired background staining.
 Second, the tissue is fixed to maintain tissue integrity.
-In contrast to commonly used fixation reagents, e.g. formaldehyde (FA), methanol or acetone can be good alternatives for sensible antigens masked by FA crosslinking.
+In contrast to commonly used fixation reagents, e.g. formaldehyde (FA), methanol or acetone can be good alternatives for sensitive antigens masked by FA crosslinking.
 In this case, the animal is perfused with saline or PBS and the tissue is immediately snap frozen after dissection (called fresh frozen tissue).
-The fresh frozen tissue is cut with the cryostat, mounted on slides and can be postfixed with the suitable fixative – methanol, acetone or FA (please refer to the remarks sections for recommended fixatives and find the fixation protocol in the staining protocol - fresh frozen).
+The fresh frozen tissue is cut with the cryostat, mounted on slides and can be postfixed with the suitable fixative – methanol, acetone or FA (please refer to the remarks sections for recommended fixatives and find the fixation protocol in the (staining protocol - fresh frozen).

 Material and reagents

 - Cold 0.9% saline containing 17 U/ml Heparin

 - Transcardially perfuse with 30-50 ml cold 0.9% saline containing 17 U/ml Heparin with a rate of 5 ml/min until the tissue is cleared from blood.

 - Dissected and with Tissue-Tek® immersed tissues are placed on small plastic weighing bowls and immediately snap frozen on liquid nitrogen pre-cooled isopentane.

 - Store snap frozen tissue at -80°C until cutting.

 - Cut tissue 12 µm with a cryostat and mount on slides.